Yustinia/POCOF4-Script/README.md

 ## Prerequisites

-- DNA application — For unpacking and repacking roms
+- [DNA Application](https://t.me/OrcaCloud) — For unpacking and repacking roms
-- Termux — For running the script
+- [Termux](https://f-droid.org/packages/com.termux/) — For running the script
 - Python — For the script to run
 - Rooted Device — Requires access at `/data`
 - Python Libraries